shirganot/MarvelApi/README.md

 ## Notes

-- I learned the basics of docker for this assignment.
-I tried to install Docker Desktop on my computer, to check if my docker file is correct, but I had issues.
-  My computer is pretty old, and I have the wrong version of windows - "windows 10 home".
-  I'm still trying to figure it out, However, I worked on it for a long time, which no longer makes sense for a file, which is a small part of the assignment.
-So, I wrote the .DockerFile "on blind".
 - The assignment was very fun to make:) The Marvel concept is a really cool idea.
 Thank you:)